linux-riscv/linux-riscv/Documentation/dev-tools/kasan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Software Tag-Based KASAN uses a software memory tagging approach to checking
 access validity.
-It is currently only implemented for the arm64 architecture.
+It is currently only implemented for the arm64 and riscv
+architectures.

 Software Tag-Based KASAN uses the Top Byte Ignore (TBI) feature of arm64 CPUs
-to store a pointer tag in the top byte of kernel pointers.
-It uses shadow memory
+or the pointer masking (Sspm) feature of RISC-V CPUs to store a pointer tag in
+the top byte of kernel pointers.
+It uses shadow memory to store memory tags
-to store memory tags associated with each 16-byte memory cell (therefore, it
+associated with each 16-byte memory cell (therefore, it dedicates 1/16th of the
-dedicates 1/16th of the kernel memory for shadow memory).
+kernel memory for shadow memory).

 On each memory allocation, Software Tag-Based KASAN generates a random tag, tags
 the allocated memory with this tag, and embeds the same tag into the returned